adrianmaciuc/playwright-framework/README.md

 - `ENVIRONMENT`:`dev` The environment for local run of tests (required)
 - `TOKEN`:`magictoken` The secret key for authentication (required) (not public)

-Please create a `.env` file at root level and add the above variables

 **Fixtures**